 The GACI/ARHR2 Community has members around the world.
 For the first time ever, members from the community will be unified on one day around one shared cause when we participate in the GACI Global Worldwide Walk.
 Patients, families, and friends can form teams around the world.
 Each team will fundraise in an effort to raise awareness and to raise money to further the mission of GACI Global – to connect families to each other and the medical community, to provide current educational resources, and most importantly to support ongoing research for better treatment options.
 Teams can be formed, joined, and managed through this link: https://www.classy.org/campaign/gaci-global-worldwide-walk/c254349.
 Click here for detailed help on setting up your team or fundraising page.

-Saturday May 16, 2020.
+New date to be announced.
 You choose the start time!
 Do you want to walk in the morning or the afternoon?
 It’s up to each team to decide what works best for them.

 3 kilometers (just under 2 miles for those in the United States!).
 This length is long enough to be worthwhile, but manageable enough for the whole family.
 Along with the family friendly route length, there is an additional meaning attached to the number 3.
 There are 3 potential causes of GACI: ENPP1 Deficiency, ABCC6 Deficiency, and an unknown gene (or genes).
 No two patients with GACI/ARHR2 will travel the same journey.
 Each patient deals with unique circumstances and experiences.
 But we are walking for ALL patients, ALL families, affected by GACI or ARHR2.